min69u/Reforestation/README.md

-## I once lost a banana at court but then I appealed.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.